 Your cat’s thyroid glands regulate the speed at which your cat’s body metabolism works – much like the accelerator on your vehicle regulates the speed of your car.
 It does this by producing a hormone called thyroxine or T-4 that regulates the speed of all body processes.
-When your cat produces too much of it and its metabolic rate sores, it has become hyperthyroid.
-Hypothyroidism (low T-4) is quite uncommon in cats but common in dogs.
-When hypothyroidism does occur in cats, it is usually in a kitten that was born a dwarf. (ref)
+When your cat produces too much of it and its metabolic engine sores, it has become hyperthyroid.
+The opposite situation, hypothyroidism (low T-4) is very uncommon in cats but common in dogs.
+When hypothyroidism does occur in cats, it is usually in a kitten that was born a dwarf. (read here & here )

-Hyperthyroidism is the most common hormone abnormality in cats.
-It is very rare in dogs.
-It is a disease of older cats.
-The average age at which it is first diagnosed is 8-13.
+Hyperthyroidism is the most common hormonal abnormality of cats.
+It tends to be a disease of older cats.
+The most common age at which veterinarians first diagnosed it is at 8-13 years.
 Nine out of ten cats that develop hyperthyroidism are over ten years old.

-The thyroid is actually a pair of glands in cats.
+Your cat’s thyroid is actually a pair of glands.
 In humans, it is a united two-lobe gland.
-They are located on the underside of your cat’s neck along its wind pipe (trachea ).
+The thyroid glands are located on the underside of your cat’s neck along its wind pipe (trachea).
 I drew them in my imaginary picture at the top of this page somewhat larger than they are for visual effect.

 Is This A Form of Thyroid Cancer?

-It usually is not.
-Less than three percent of the cats that develop hyperthyroidism develop malignant thyroid tumors.
-In over 98%, the cells in the whole gland, or portions of it, are just producing too much thyroid hormone.
+It usually is not malignant.
+Less than three percent of the cats that develop hyperthyroidism are though to develop malignant thyroid tumors.
+In over 98%, of cases, the cells in the whole gland (or portions of it) are just producing too much thyroid hormone.
 The scientific name for what is occurring is “functional thyroid adenomatous hyperplasia”.
 In about eight out of ten cats with this problem, both thyroid glands are affected.

 What Kind Of Cats Develop This Problem?